Pablossoo/delegation/readme.md

 ## Roadmap

-- Rewrite application to hexagonal architecture
+- Rewrite application to hexagonal architecture  2024-01-04 - working in progress
 - Unit tests
 - Expansions with new functionalities
 - probably integration with google calendar